-- Any minutes (or portions of minutes) of public excluded sessions which have not been subsequently released by the local authority; and - Any other information which has not been released by the local authority as publicly available information.
+- Any minutes (or portions of minutes) of public excluded sessions which have not been subsequently released by the community board; and - Any other information which has not been released by the community board as publicly available information.

-Public excluded session, also referred to as confidential or in-committee session, refers to those meetings or parts of meetings from which the public is excluded by the local authority as provided for in LGOIMA.
+Public excluded session, also referred to as confidential or in-committee session, refers to those meetings or parts of meetings from which the public is excluded by the community board as provided for in LGOIMA.